prettygenius/WhatsForDinner/README.md

 Clone the repository: bash

 git clone https://github.com/prettygenius/WhatsForDinner.
-2. Navigate to the project directory:
+2. Navigate to the project directory: cd WhatsForDinner
-bash cd WhatsForDinner
 3. Open the `index.html` file in your preferred web browser.
 4. Click on the "Menu" button to fetch a random meal suggestion or browse through different categories.